Here is current information about our Special Interest Groups: what went on last time, what is coming up, etc. Here is a list of all our Groups’ names

 Photography Group Two

-Photography 2 Next meeting Tuesday 6 March at Community Room, Tod Fire Station, Stansfield Rd.
+Photography 2 Next meeting at Community Room, Tod Fire Station, Stansfield Rd.
 Subject: images altered in some way by “picasa.”
+NO NEW INFORMATION

-The next meeting will be on 22nd February with poems on the theme of ‘desire’.
+The next meeting will be on Friday, 11th May, with poems on the theme of ‘discovery’.

 See contact details and information about the group — Please phone for details.